m-behery/sprinkler-distribution-evaluator/README.md

 ## Introduction

 A PyQt5-based tool to **visualize, evaluate, and analyze sprinkler distribution** over irrigation zones.
-It provides 3D surface plots, uniformity metrics, and CSV export for detailed evaluation.
+It provides 3D surface plots and uniformity metrics for evaluation.

 ---